 Learn about biodiversity and how biodiversity is measured, and classifying different species and how to identify species that indicate the health of the habitat.

 Learn about issues with plastic and measures that can be taken to help reduce plastic consumption.

-Learn about jaguar biology and behaviour, how to identify a specific specimen, how to identify tracks, and how to set up a camera on a trail or on a predated turtle.
+Learn about various wild cats biology and behaviour, how to identify a specific specimen, how to identify tracks, and how to set up a camera on a trail.

 Learn about turtle biology, how to measure a turtle, perform a health check, how to distinguish between old and new turtle tracks on the beach and how to excavate a nest.

 Learn how to identify the 30 target species important to MINAE and Tortuguero park, and how to input data from these surveys.

 Learn how to identify 40 jungle species that indicate the health of the habitat, how to record and enter data, and the protocol of forest surveys.